sc13912/vmc-eks-demo-ui/README.md

 #Optional - update the namespaces within all three (ui,api,ingress) yaml files if you use a different namespace rather than "vmc-demo"

-#Update the envrionment varalibles, based on your own Postgres DB setup, within the container spec under the guestbook-api deployment yaml file
+#Update the environment variables, based on your own Postgres DB setup, within the container spec under the guestbook-api deployment yaml file
 [ec2-user@ip-10-11-48-16 guestbook-ingress]$ vim gb-api-deployment.yaml
 ```
 Now, if you have a valid public domain then you can set up host-based routing via Kubernetes ingress, which provides intelligent layer 7 routing and reduces the consumption of additional NLBs.